 The Translational Research Program is looking for extraordinary applicants who want to change the world.
-Our Admission Process looks at multiple data points to try to triangulate the best candidates who will benefit most from the program structure and philosophy.
+Our admission process looks at multiple data points to triangulate the best candidates who will benefit most from the program structure and philosophy.
 Although selection is based on multiple factors the minimum admission requirements include:

 - Applicants are admitted on the basis of motivation, references, and academic preparation.
 All applicants must demonstrate exceptional achievement and significant research or professional experience.

 - Motivated applicants with related interests and experience in professional health science or related social science are encouraged to apply.

 - An appropriate bachelor’s degree (BSc or equivalent) or an MD degree from a recognized university, and academic credentials and background preparation appropriate to the field of study, with an A- average in the last three of the four years of study.

 - Applicants with significant professional and research experience and/or academic research master’s or PhD in related areas of study are considered.

 - copies of all transcripts